Video news startup Stringr raises $5.75M from Thomson Reuters and others – TechCrunch

-Stringr, a video-focused startup that says it can help news organizations adapt to the challenges of COVID-19, is announcing that it’s raised $5.75 million in new funding.
+Stringr, a video-focused startup that says it can help news organizations adapt to the challenges of COVID-19, is announcing that it has raised $5.75 million in new funding.

 When I wrote about the the company at the end of 2015, it was creating a marketplace that connected news organizations with videographers who could provide them with news footage.
 Since then, co-founder and CEO Lindsay Stewart (a former TV news producer herself) told me the network has grown to more than 100,000 videographers.